 “I needed to become a psychologist, someone qualified to help and able to do so.
 But at the same time, I was a patient, with a diagnosis of bipolar disorder“

 Training as a clinical psychologist, I found myself holding two different and at times what felt like incompatible identities.
 I needed to become a psychologist, someone qualified to help and able to do so.
-But at the same time, I was a service user, with a diagnosis of bipolar disorder.
+But at the same time, I was a patient, with a diagnosis of bipolar disorder.

 I already knew I wanted to become a psychologist as a teenager.
 I had been through therapy myself and had learned a bit about psychology, and at 13 years old I loved the idea of sitting down and talking to people.
 As I grew older that part of me never changed, and even when I strayed from psychology working in admin and then becoming a peer support worker I still wanted to be a psychologist but with a bit more understanding of the role and what it entailed!

 However, despite my interest in psychology it’s been difficult having mental health difficulties and has meant at times it has been tough especially when I had a hospital admission in the middle of my course and as a result had to take 6 months off and in turn change cohorts.

 A significant moment of my career was submitting my thesis, graduating, and finishing my training.
 It felt like I had been through a lot, and the course had been through a lot with me.
 It was more than just finishing a course for me.
 I’d survived and I did it.
 At one point I didn’t think I would even be alive, but despite everything I had finally made it.
 No more wondering if I was ever going to get to the end, and no more wondering whether after four years I would be able to qualify and in turn become a Clinical Psychologist.